isabella232/journeys.en/help/using/building-journeys/journeytesting.md

     ![](../assets/journeyuctest2.png)

 1. If there is any error, deactivate the test mode, modify your journey and test it again.
 When the test is conclusive, you can publish your journey.
-See [Publishing the journey](../building-journeys/journeypublication.md).
+See [](../building-journeys/journeypublication.md).

 ## Important notes {#important_notes}